-All Wildlife National Parks & Reserves have been reopened to tourism including the primates parks: Bwindi Impenetrable, Mgahinga and Kibale National parks are open to tourism with strict UWA SOPs to protect the wild primates from catching the Coronavirus.
+All Wildlife National Parks & Reserves have are open for tourism, including the primates parks: Bwindi Impenetrable, Mgahinga, and Kibale National park.
+UWA SOPs are in effect to protect the wild primates from catching the Coronavirus.

 “All tourism activities within the protected areas shall be undertaken in a manner that ensures all guidelines by the Ministry of Health and the directives by His Excellency the President are adhered to,” a statement by UWA said.

 In the statement, UWA also points out that:

-The new guidelines by UWA have also seen large groups of people exceeding 25 people banned from entering the parks at the same time for the same activities whereas events such as destination weddings are currently not allowed in the country’s parks.
+The new guidelines by UWA have also seen large groups of people exceeding 25 people banned from entering the parks simultaneously for the same activities.
+In contrast, events such as destination weddings are currently not allowed in the country’s parks.

 Uganda’s International borders and airports have been open since October 2020 and have not been closed since.
 You can now do your part to help support Uganda’s recovery by indulging in the top things to do in Uganda.
 Even as you enjoy your morning Ugandan snack, you’ll be helping the country recover.

 And in fact, you can get started preparing for your Africa Safari vacation today.
 Work with a local safari expert to build a customized bucket list.
 They’ll provide activities you can do at home and advise on things to see in Uganda once things are safe—all based on how you like to travel.
 Matter-of-fact you can start the conversation with an expert now or use that WhatsApp button in the bottom right corner to ask any question.

-Away from the travel disruption caused by Covid-19 scourge on Africa safari vacations in Uganda and elsewhere in the world, let’s delve deeper into the “Is Uganda safe to travel in 2020?” questions and answer some of the general Uganda travel security concerns.
+Away from the travel disruption caused by the Covid-19 scourge on Africa safari vacations in Uganda and elsewhere globally, let’s delve deeper into the “Is Uganda safe to travel in 2021?” question and answer some of the general Uganda travel security concerns.

 Will my camera be snatched in the streets of Kampala?
-Am I safe in a car or should I be worried about carjackers?
+Am I safe in a car, or should I be worried about carjackers?
 Are the food and water safe for consumption?
-These are all very common questions we ask before traveling to foreign lands.
+These are all general questions we ask before traveling to foreign lands.